temporalio/documentation/docs/java/how-to-register-namespace-in-java.md

   - workers
 ---

-Use the `RegisterNamespaceRequest` API to register a [Namespace](/concepts/what-is-a-namespace) and set the [Retention Period](/concepts/what-is-a-retention-period) for the Workflow Execution Event History for the Namespace.
+Use the [`RegisterNamespace` API](https://github.com/temporalio/api/blob/master/temporal/api/workflowservice/v1/service.proto) to register a [Namespace](/concepts/what-is-a-namespace) and set the [Retention Period](/concepts/what-is-a-retention-period) for the Workflow Execution Event History for the Namespace.

 ```java
 //...